gillianassi/TheWindWaker_Remake/TheWindWakerRemake/OverlordProject/Resources/Textures/Link/ReadMe.txt

 Credits
 ========
 Leloux (https://www.models-resource.com/submitter/Lexou/)
-The Outset Island textures were ripped by Lexoux, thank you for that!
+Link textures were ripped by Lexoux, thank you for that!

 ===========